ampproject/amphtml/extensions/amp-consent/integrating-consent.md

 Action `'enter-fullscreen'` requests the AMP runtime to expand the iframe to fullscreen.

+**Note:** amp-consent will only allow the iframe enter fullscreen once it detects user-interaction with the iframe (e.g. clicking on the iframe).
+A dev error will be produced if amp-consent is unable to fulfill the fullscreen request.

 #### Informing Consent response

 Iframes can send a `consent-response` message to the parent AMP page to inform the user [actions](https://github.com/ampproject/amphtml/blob/master/extensions/amp-consent/amp-consent.md#prompt-actions) along with additional consent information.